tim-smart/effect-atom/README.md

 // Or use it in your Effect services class MyService extends Effect.Service<MyService>()("MyService", {
-  dependencies: [CountClient.layer], // Add the CountClient.layer as a dependency
+  dependencies: [CountClient.layer], // Add the `CountClient` as a dependency
   scoped: Effect.gen(function*() {
     const client = yield* CountClient // Use the Tag to access the client const useClient = () => client("increment", void 0)